Dangerous Wild Animals Licence

-We are responsible for licensing establishments, shops or individuals that are involved in activities concerning animals.
+We are responsible for licensing establishments, shops or individuals that fall under this legislation.
 Licences run for 2 years from the date of issue.
 The licence charges are listed below.

 Winchester City Council must impose any conditions on the licence that it considers to be necessary, such as: